 Estimated Repair Costs

 These repair costs are estimates.
-Your total expense may vary based on your heat pump brand, model and the scope of the issue.
+Your total cost may vary based on your heat pump brand, model and the extent of the issue.

 - Replace reversing valve: $200–$600